Dr James Ransom

 Higher Education Specialist

 My work looks at how universities can help solve challenges facing society.Photo of James RansomJames Ransom I am co-founder of Open Impact, and Head of Research at the National Centre for Entrepreneurship in Education (NCEE).
 I am also an Honorary Senior Research Fellow at UCL Institute of Education, and I am a Specialist Advisor on higher education to the European Bank for Reconstruction and Development.
 I am based in the UK, but have extensive international experience, including recent research in Europe and sub-Saharan Africa.
-This page also provides info on my PhD, and my other work.
+This page also provides information on my academic work, and my other policy work.

 You can contact me via email.
 You can also find me on LinkedIn.
 See ORCID for some of my publications.